 Knowing the requirements for homeschooling in Florida is one key to successful homeschooling.
-That is why we have provided you with specific information on homeschooling in Florida and helpful links to FL’s Department of Education, homeschool requirements, Florida homeschool laws, and legal support resources.
+That is why we have provided you with specific information on homeschooling in Florida and helpful links to FL’s Department of Education, homeschool requirements, Florida homeschool laws, what is required by the state and legal support resources.

 Links for Florida Homeschool Laws

 Homeschoolers in the state of Florida, fall under Option 1 on the HSLDA State Law document form.
 If you are homeschooling in the state of Florida under Option 1, you will need to follow the steps below: